 Create and translate content in advance

-Identify critical, best converting content that’s used for your current audience.
-Leverage reviews, testimonials, marketing and sales collateral along with landing pages and eBooks you already have.
+Identify critical, best-converting content that’s used for your current audience.
+Leverage reviews, testimonials, marketing and sales collateral along with landing pages and eBooks that you already have.

 Translate them.
 Each piece will have its own guide available after the description.

 This is a minimum viable localization survival guide so trust me with these items and just get them done:

 eBook – Translate your best eBook in order to use it on localized landing pages aimed at awareness, demand generation and not direct sales.
 This is your foot in the door that proves you mean business.

 (Translate an eBook)

 Testimonials – Chances are you have German-speaking customers and your CRM should be the go-to place to discover this.
 If you haven’t been paying attention to the browser language of your customers (who can blame you?) then just take whatever you have and translate it.
 One will do.

 Sales landing page – Pick your best converting sales landing page that has the broadest definition of what it is that you do.
 To start campaigning in Germany you just need one of these.